Calling all film buffs and old movie fans! The 1940s was a great decade for all things film noir and B-movie.

 John Steinbeck's famous 1939 novel The Grapes of Wrath was adapted into a movie by renowned filmmaker John Ford.
 The story focuses on the Joads family in Oklahoma who, like many Southern suburban families, fell victim to the economic collapse of the 1930s.

-The hardships of the Great Depression force the family on the road, becoming migrant workers in California.
-It’s a gruelling journey full of hunger, strikes, and death—something Ford captures perfectly.
+The hardships of the Great Depression force the family on the road, to become migrant workers in California.
+It's a grueling journey full of hunger, strikes, and death—which Ford captures perfectly.

-The harmony of realism and melodrama is perfectly balanced, starring Henry Fonda as the evicted farmer and head of the doomed household.
+Realism and melodrama are perfectly balanced, with Henry Fonda starring as the evicted farmer and doomed head of household.

 "Know why you couldn't figure this one, Keyes?
 I'll tell ya.
 'Cause the guy you were looking for was too close.
 Right across the desk from ya."

 Based on James M. Cain's 1943 novel, Double Indemnity stars Fred MacMurray as an insurance salesman who's seduced into a murder plot by the alluring Phyllis Dietrichson (played by Barbara Stanwyck).